Summertime Music Festivals in Tokyo and Beyond

 MONSTER baSH is the largest music festival in the Chugoku and Shikoku regions in western Japan, and has attracted over 500,000 guests in past years.
 It is located in the natural environment of Sanuki Mannou National Government Park, and like many other music festivals, the grounds are often covered in umbrellas to protect from the heat (first come first serve).
 Performances are split between multiple stages.

 This event, held the first in 2000, is known for hosting some of the best J-pop and J-rock artists.
 Shikoku is a bit far from Tokyo, so if you go straight, it’s convenient to fly.
 If you’re planning on traveling to Osaka, Kobe, or even Hiroshima, and you want to take part in one of Japan’s largest music festivals, then this event could be just what you’re looking for.

 Sky Jamboree (Nagasaki)

 One of the smaller festivals on this list, Sky Jamboree is a one-day only event located in Nagasaki’s Inasayama Park.
 It’s a reggae-focused event, an extreme rarity in Japan, making it a unique offering for summertime visitors.
 This festival is quite far from Tokyo, but because Nagasaki is already a well-known tourist spot, Sky Jamboree can easily be included in a wider set of travel plans.

 Japan is full of amazing music festivals throughout the year, particularly in summer.
 There are festivals covering all types of music in every region of the country, which provides travelers the perfect chance to get to know new bands, hear old favorites, and sightsee at the same time.
 Most festivals occur over several days, which provides tourists with flexibility regarding budgets and itineraries.
-So when visiting Tokyo during the Olympic Games, or any time before or after, try and see if you can fit a musical festival into your plans!
+So when visiting Japan, try and see if you can fit a musical festival into your plans!